Table of contents

 - Weather: Amsterdam weather forecasts — and what to wear

 The old joke that Amsterdam has four seasons a day is not true.
 Mostly not true.
 But it’s often easy to see why people may think it is.

 - Current time, date, and day of the week (and when Daylight Saving Time begins and ends)

 Among other things, you’ll want to avoid the tourist traps, getting hit by bikes or trams, pay exorbitant taxi rates, or be that guy.

-Some people are relieved — and some are not — when they find out those three X’s really stand for.
+Some people are relieved — and some are disappointed — when they find out those three X’s in the emblem of Amsterdam really stand for.